tamj0rd2/ncdc/CONFIG.md

 - **Description**: The headers you expect to call the endpoint with.
 Header names are case insensitive.<br>
-  In Test mode, these headers will be sent along in the request to your real API
+  In Test mode, these headers will be sent along in the request to your real API.
+  If an "accept" header is configured and it does not include application/json, the response from your real API will be parsed as plain text.
   <br>
   In Serve mode, if you have specified request headers for an endpoint, calling that endpoint without headers will cause the response to not be served.